Performance-based advertising: Metrics

 Some Internet sites are markets, bringing together buyers and sellers. eBay is a prominent example of a market operating on an auction basis.
 Other market sites let the vendors set their price.
 In either model, the market mediates sales and takes a commission – a defined percentage of the sale value.
 The market is motivated to give a more prominent position to vendors who achieve high sales value.
 Markets may be seen as a form of performance-based advertising.

 The use of mobile coupons also enables a whole new world of metrics within identifying campaign effect.
-There are several providers of mobile coupon technology that makes it possible to provide unique coupons or barcodes to each individual person and at the same time identify the person downloading it.
-This makes it possible to follow these individuals during the whole process from downloading until when and where the coupons are redeemed.
+Several providers of mobile coupon technology make it possible to provide unique coupons or barcodes to each person and at the same time identify the person downloading it.
+This makes it possible to follow these individuals during the whole process from downloading to when and where the coupons are redeemed.